Official Portal of the Municipality of Campos dos Goytacazes

-Adolescents are being vaccinated exclusively with Pfizer’s immunizing agent, as directed by the Ministry of Health.
-The vaccination of adolescents is also allowed for those who complete their birthdays this month.
-The inclusion of new age groups of adolescents in the schedule will take place as soon as the municipality receives a new shipment of the immunizing agent.

-Also this Friday, the Department of Health continues to apply the vaccine to adolescents with disabilities aged between 12 and 17 years old at two vaccination posts: Instituto Federal Fluminense (IFF/Centro) and at the Automobile Club.
-In the act of immunization, it is necessary to present a document that proves the deficiency; free public transport cards; documents evidencing assistance in rehabilitation centers or specialized units in the care of people with disabilities; official identity document indicating the disability; or any other document indicating that it is a person with a disability.
+ADOLESCENTS WITH DISABILITIES – Adolescents with disabilities aged between 12 and 17 years will be immunized exclusively at the Convention Center of the State University of Norte Fluminense (UENF).
+In the act of immunization, it is necessary to present a document that proves the disability, such as free public transport cards; documents evidencing assistance in rehabilitation centers or specialized units in the care of people with disabilities; official identity document indicating the disability; or any other document indicating that it is a person with a disability.

 If there is no supporting document, vaccination will be possible based on the individual’s self-declaration.
 In this case, he must be informed about the crime of misrepresentation (art.
 299 of the Penal Code).

-NIGHT RESEARCH – Six Pre-Hospital Units (UPH) also continue with night vaccination.
-The vacancies were released for scheduling on this Thursday (9th).

-SECOND DOSE – The Secretariat also continues to apply, from 9:00 am to 3:00 pm and at specific posts, the 2nd dose of the Pfizer vaccine for those who took the 1st dose until the 9th of July.
-The 2nd dose of AstraZeneca is for those who took the 1st dose until July 3rd.
-The 2nd dose of Coronavac will also be applied for those who took the first dose until August 20th.
+SPECIFIC POINTS FOR 2ND DOSE – The Health Department also continues to apply, from 9:00 am to 3:00 pm, at specific posts, the 2nd dose of the Pfizer vaccine for those who took the 1st dose until July 12th.
 To be vaccinated, regardless of the immunizing agent, it is necessary to present a document with a photo, CPF and proof of the 1st dose.

 TEENAGER REPUBLIC SCHEDULE